gchq/sleeper/docs/02-deployment-guide.md

 Sleeper itself.
 See
 [this link](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html) for guidance on how to bootstrap CDK in your account.
 Note that the `cdk bootstrap` command should not be run from inside the sleeper directory.
-You can run `cdk bootstrap` in the local Docker image, as described in [getting started](01-getting-started.md#deployment-environment).
+You can run `cdk bootstrap` in a Sleeper CLI Docker container, as described in [getting started](01-getting-started.md#deployment-environment).

 ### Lambda Reserved Concurrency